killercup/scribbles/_posts/2017-01-29-cargo-giftwrap.md

 I would like to add something to that.

-## My ideas so far
+## My thoughts so far

 - [Good practices for crates](https://pascalhertleif.de/artikel/good-practices-for-writing-rust-libraries/)
 - [Elegant APIs in Rust]({% post_url 2016-07-21-elegant-apis-in-rust %})
 - [Doc string style]({% post_url 2016-08-17-machine-readable-inline-markdown-code-cocumentation %})
 - [Writing guides with doc tests]({% post_url 2016-12-28-teaching-libraries %})

-## Cargo Sweeten
+## cargo-giftwrap

-A new `cargo sweeten` subcommand that automatically tries to ensure the Rust library it is executed in is top-notch, i.e.:
+My idea is this: A new `cargo giftwrap` subcommand that automatically tries to ensure the Rust library it is executed in is top-notch, i.e.:

 - `Cargo.toml` has
 	- well-formatted authors
 	- license
 	- descriptions
 	- repository OR website OR documentation (more is better)
-	- Readme fiel name
+	- Readme file name
-	- keywords
+	- keywords and categories
 - `.gitignore` and `.editorconfig`
 - `README.md` with
 	- Code example(s)